-Since these procedures require replacement of the tendons and repositioning of the bone, the recovery time will be a relatively long one.
+Since these procedures require the replacement of the tendons and repositioning of the bone, the recovery time will be a relatively long one.
 The foot will be placed in a cast and, depending on the patient’s ability, they can leave the hospital the same day as the surgery or remain overnight in order to be monitored.
-The first two weeks the patient should avoid moving too much and should lay down with his foot elevated.
+In the first two weeks, the patient should avoid moving too much and should lay down with his foot elevated.
 After this period, his stitches will be removed and his cast will be replaced.
 He should also attend physical therapy.
 After approximately two months, the cast will be removed and the patient will be given an insole or brace so he can walk without crutches.
 After 3 months, the patient may wear his shoes normally.
 Even though many activities can be performed by patients, strenuous ones should always be avoided.

 There are low-risk chances attached to these procedures.
 Infections, bleeding and nerve damage are possible.
 In rare cases, the bone can heal improperly and cause further discomfort or other complications.